egc112/OpenWRT-egc-add-on/stop-dns-leak/use-wireguard-dns/readme.md

  When something goes wrong, disable the VPN and restore DNS with: `uci del dhcp.@dnsmasq[0].resolvfile && uci commit dhcp` , and reboot

+ Note: This script is **not** compatible with the use of `Ignore resolv file` (option noresolv), DNS Forwards ( list server=) or with the use of encrypted DNS e.g. unbound, dnscrypt and https-dns-proxy, but encrypted DNS is not needed as the DNS is already send encrypted via the VPN to a trusted DNS server.